youssefahmed55/EncourageMe/README.md

 # EncourageMe

-This app is to encourage its users to motivate themselves
+This App is to Encourage its users to Motivate themselves

 build.gradle(Module) :